marttasch/PS_extract/README.md

 ## Installation
 You just need to copy the extract.py script at the root directory of the trip you want to extract.
 (zip file provided by PS contains all your recorded trips in separated folders, each trip folder contains 2 files locations.json and trip.json and as many additionnal folders as the steps of your trip.
-Theses folders contain images, video and locations.json files related to each step)
+Theses folders contain images and videos files related to each step)

 ## Execution
 Run this program with the following command :